varnish/Varnish-Book/varnish_book.rst

 Exercise
 --------

+.. varnishlog -I ReqURL:favicon\.ico$ -d

 - Make ``varnishlog`` only print client-requests where the `ReqURL` tag contains ``/favicon.ico``.

 ..
-TODO for the author: Elaborate more this exercise.
+TOFIX: Here there is an empty page in slides
 ..
-TODO for the author: Fix this proposed solution:

-.. varnishlog -I ReqURL:favicon\.ico$ -d

-.. training: there is an empty page here.
+Look at util/strip-class.gawk

 ``varnishstat``
 ---------------